puma13992/cinematography/README.md

   - When logged in, users can add glossary items by clicking on the button.
   - When logged in, users can edit and/or delete glossary items by clicking on the three dots to go to the drop down icons.
+  - Once logged in, users can edit any glossary item, but only the creator of a glossary item can delete it by clicking on the three dots to access the drop-down icons.

   ![Glossary page authenticated users](/documentation/features/glossary-authenticated-can-edit.png)